 My sister and I took my son out to take photos for this project the other day.
 My sister is seven years older than me and remembers or understood the events that took place better than I did.
 There was one detail that never fit for me until we went out that day.
 It’s interesting to hear my brothers’ and sisters’ perspective on this and I’ll have to get some more of their input.
 It kind of reminds me of how everyone (in the 60’s) remembers where they were when Kennedy was shot.

-I was at my best friend, Dean Ayala‘s house.
-Dean was a year or two younger than me and used to come to my door saying “is bensy there?” because he couldn’t say my name correctly.
-That became my nickname, that or “bense” for short.
+I was at my best friend, Dean Ayala‘s house when my mother was killed.
+Dean was a year or two younger than me and used to come to my door saying “is Bensy there?” because he couldn’t say my name correctly.
+That became my nickname, that or “Bense” for short.

 My family were the hoodlums of the neighborhood.
 I was six so I won’t take much credit for that but I did do bad six year old stuff.
 I was at Dean’s house and we were probably writing on the walls or something of that nature and Dean’s mother had told me that I was not allowed back.
 As I went outside on the front porch, one of my family members was outside and had been looking for me.
 They told me I needed to go with them and that there had been an accident.